benbjurstrom/prezet/README.md

 git init && git add . && git commit -m "Initial commit"
 ```

-Install the Prezet package:
+#### Install the Prezet package:

 ```bash
 composer require benbjurstrom/prezet
 ```

-Run the installer:
+#### Run the package installer:

+_⚠️ NOTE: Before running the installer on an existing application it is recommended to switch to a clean branch.
+As part of the install process Prezet configures your application with Tailwind CSS.
+Any existing Tailwind configuration will be overwritten._

 ```bash
 php artisan prezet:install
 ```

-Start your server:
+#### Start your server:
 ```bash
 php artisan serve
 ```

-And check out your new markdown blog at [http://localhost:8000/prezet](http://localhost:8000/prezet)
+Check out your new markdown blog at [http://localhost:8000/prezet](http://localhost:8000/prezet)

 ## Documentation
 Access detailed documentation at [prezet.com](https://prezet.com)